-A wheat-soybean doublecrop study (Lin & Watts et al CFTM May 2019) conducted in Alabama on loamy sand and sandy loam soils in 2014-2016 evaluated no fertilizer N vs. 120 lb.
+A wheat-soybean doublecrop study conducted in Alabama on loamy sand and sandy loam soils in 2014-2016 evaluated no fertilizer N vs. 120 lb.
 N/acre applied to the wheat crop.
-Nitrogen was provided by either inorganic N fertilizer, poultry litter, or a combination of the two in varying amounts to equal the 120 lb.
+Nitrogen was provided by either inorganic N fertilizer, PL, or a combination of the two in varying amounts to equal the 120 lb.
 N/acre rate.
-Combinations of poultry litter + inorganic N fertilizer to equal 120 lb.
-N/acre applied to the wheat crop produced equivalent wheat yields that exceeded those from both the no fertilizer N treatment and the treatment that received N fertilizer totally from poultry litter.
+Combinations of PL + inorganic N fertilizer to equal 120 lb.
+N/acre applied to the wheat crop produced equivalent wheat yields that exceeded those from both the no fertilizer N treatment and the treatment that received N fertilizer totally from PL.
 None of the treatments affected yield of soybeans following the wheat crop.
-These results indicate that wheat in a wheat-soybean doublecrop production system can receive its required N fertilizer from a combination of inorganic N fertilizer and poultry litter, but not from poultry litter alone.
-Results from the above studies lead to the same conclusion; i.e., poultry litter is an effective fertilizer and using it in combination with inorganic fertilizers is a beneficial agronomic practice.
+These results indicate that wheat in a wheat-soybean doublecrop production system can receive its required N fertilizer from a combination of inorganic N fertilizer and PL, but should not from PL alone.

+Results from the above studies lead to the same conclusion-i.e. PL is an effective fertilizer and using it in combination with inorganic fertilizers is a beneficial agronomic practice.

-Most of Mississippi's poultry houses are located in the southeastern region of the state (MSU-DAFVM 2023), an area with few soybean acres.
-Thus, the cost of purchasing, hauling, and spreading poultry litter on Mississippi soybean fields that are not close to the litter source should be determined for each intended site of application before it can be practically considered as a fertilizer for soybeans.
+The majority of Mississippi's poultry houses are located in the southeastern region of the state [MSU-DAFVM 2024], whereas the state's major crops are produced in the Delta and northeastern counties.
+Thus, the cost of purchasing, hauling, and spreading PL on Mississippi crop fields that are not close to the litter source should be determined for each intended site of application before it can be practically considered as an economical fertilizer.

-The estimated costs in Table 1 can be used to determine the total cost associated with using poultry litter as a fertilizer.
+The estimated costs in Table 1 can be used to

+determine the total cost associated with using PL as a fertilizer.
 These costs are based on the following stipulations.

-- 2-year-old fresh poultry litter (not stockpiled)- primarily wood shavings, with some sawdust or rice hulls; - 25 tons per load that is delivered to the application site; - \$0.16/mile/ton hauling costs-80 or more miles (check with vendor for short-haul rates); and - 2 tons/acre spread on producer field.
+- 2-year-old fresh PL [not stockpiled]-primarily wood shavings, with some sawdust or rice hulls; - 25 tons per load that is delivered to the application site: - \$0.16/mile/ton hauling costs-80 or more miles (check with vendor for short-haul rates); and - 2 tons/acre spread on producer field.

-Individual lots of poultry litter vary in their N-P-K contents.
-The sources in Table 2 can be used as a guide to determine how much fertility to expect in each ton of litter.
+Individual lots of PL vary in their N-P-K contents.
+The sources in Table 2 can be used as a guide to determine how much fertility to expect in each ton of PL.

 The values in Table 2 show the importance of vendors furnishing a nutrient analysis of the product they are delivering so the recipient knows the exact amount of nutrients that is being received.
-The basic tenets of litter sampling for nutrient analysis are given in MSU-ES Pub.
+The basic tenets of PL sampling for nutrient analysis are given in MSU-ES Pub.
 2878.
 The Miss.
-State Chemical Laboratory or a commercial laboratory can analyze litter samples.
+State Chemical Laboratory or a commercial laboratory can analyze PL samples.